-We often associate allergies with spring, but seasonal allergies actually occur spring, summer and fall.
+We often associate allergies with spring, but seasonal allergies actually occur in spring, summer and fall.
 All three seasons can suffer from high pollen levels.
 Plus, seasonal hay fever is not the only allergy condition.
 For those allergic to pet dander or mold, those are triggers present the entire year.
 Fighting indoor contaminants requires year-round solutions.

 Choosing a Home Air Filter To Fight Allergies

 But why bother upgrading home air filters?
 HVAC filters are actually designed to protect the equipment from dust and damage, not to protect human occupants from allergens and indoor pollutants.
 The goal of standard air filters it simply to keep the HVAC system running efficiently.
 Higher-rated air filters are needed to reduce allergy symptoms and create a healthier indoor space.

 Here are two factors to consider when choosing a filter to reduce allergies:

 1. MERV Rating – This is a very important rating to consider.
 MERV ratings, on a scale from 1-16, measure the efficacy of an air filter.
 The best air filter to reduce allergy symptoms are higher-rated MERV filters.
 These filters can trap smaller-sized particles and trap larger particles more efficiently.
 The minimum rating we suggest using to target allergens is MERV 11.
 However, MERV 13 is the ideal filter choice for homes.
 This is the highest MERV level that is compatible with most residential HVAC systems.

 The actual fit of the filter is also important.
 Air should not pass around the sides of the filters.
 That means no gaps.
 Make sure to measure correctly to ensure a snug filter fit.
 That way, all indoor airflow is filtered, reducing allergens and capturing as many contaminants as possible.

 IAQ To Reduce Allergens

 Choosing home air filters with a higher MERV rating is a step in the right direction for allergy sufferers.
 Filters are a popular choice to improve IAQ.
-They one of the simplest and easiest (and cheapest!) ways to actively intervene in your space.
-Not only will better air filters reduce allergies and symptoms, they’ll improve your home’s overall air quality.
+They are one of the simplest and easiest (and cheapest!) ways to actively intervene in your space.
+Not only will better air filters reduce allergies and symptoms, but they’ll also improve your home’s overall air quality.